Other Guides

 - Popularity and Community Support: Is there a large community around the framework?
 How easy is it to find tutorials, forums, and third-party tools?

-- Learning Curve: Is the framework easy to learn for new developers, or does it require mastering complex patterns and paradigms?
+- Learning Curve: Is the framework an easy frontend developer skill to learn for new devs, or does it require mastering complex patterns and paradigms?

 - Ecosystem and Extensibility: Does the framework offer a robust ecosystem of libraries, plugins, and tooling to extend its functionality?